Frequently Asked Quilling Questions

 How do you mail a quilled card?

 Ideally, I would use a sturdy, shallow box lined with bubble wrap.
 In lieu of that, place your card between two sheets of cardboard and then in an envelope.
-If you use a bubble wrap mailer thinking it will provide enough protection, the card may bend - tragedy! - so I would include cardboard both under and on top of the card.
+If you use a bubble wrap mailer thinking it will provide enough protection, the card may bend - tragic!- so I would include cardboard both under and on top of the card.
 My Quilling Nest sells ingenious mailers for quilling.
 The scored cardboard is easily folded to make a boxelope.
 I place a layer of bubble wrap over the front of a card as extra protection.

 What quilling books do you recommend?